 Over the last few years, our reliance on data analytical techniques has increased profoundly.
-The use of data analytics tools led to cost reduction and improved operational efficiency across government agencies and private corporations.
+The use of data science led to cost reduction and improved operational efficiency across government agencies and private corporations.
 Thus, it is not surprising that the healthcare sector gained significantly from its application.

 Given that 1.2 billion medical documents are produced yearly in the US alone, there is massive scope for data science adoption to improve diagnosis, treatment effectiveness and patient satisfaction, while simultaneously trimming operational expenditure.

 Below, we highlight six of the most pertinent uses of data science use cases in the healthcare sector.

 In order to manage patient data effectively, machine learning led to the creation of Electronic Health Record (EHR) systems wherein patient data is systematically collected in a digital format.
 All paperwork is now done electronically, storing the entire medical history of the person in a single system.
 This widespread application of big data allows for massive overhead reductions and improvements in operational efficiency.
 In a cost-benefit study of EHR systems in primary care, it was estimated that net benefit of using an electronic medical record was $86,400 per provider for a 5-year period.

 Furthermore, in addition to its significant benefit for health care providers, EHR allows for an improvement in health care quality, enhancing care coordination between health settings.
 This has a significant long-lasting impact on patients’ health outcomes.
 One such example is found in McKinsey’s Industry Report, which states that this integrated system “improved outcomes in cardiovascular disease and achieved an estimated $1 billion in savings from reduced office visits and lab tests.”